Chart Color Schemes

 Population growth drivers in Calliope are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
-Examining future population trends, the suburb of Calliope (Qld) is projected to increase by 1,234 persons to 2041, reflecting an increase of 22.3% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Future population trends project an above median growth for regional areas nationally, with Calliope expected to increase by 1,215 persons to 2041, reflecting a total increase of 21.5% over the 17 years.

 Frequently Asked Questions - Population